Check out our new FHA first-time homebuyers guide updated for 2024

 What Are the Income Limits for Housing Assistance Programs in New Mexico?

-Even if you earn more than the allowable limit, you still may be eligible for Section 8 in New Mexico.
-HUD allows for the following deductions from income:
+Even if you earn more than the initial limit, you might still qualify for Section 8 in New Mexico because HUD allows for certain deductions:

 {{SC-IL}}